yangzhangs/docker_related_papers/README.md

 # Docker related papers
-A list of of academic papers related to Docker containers & Docker Hub.
+A list of of academic papers related to Docker containers & Dockerfile.

 ## 2020
 * *Too many images on DockerHub!
 How different are images for the same system?*